 - Pounce onto the stamped image.

 But with this NEW twist on Poppin’ Pastels, I think I’m going to be seeing my Pastels much more regularly again.
 By adding the Rock N Roll technique, I made the edges of the image well-defined and the finished image looks much cleaner.
-The Tea Shoppe stamp set (see it online) has the perfect stamp for this combo technique, too!
+The Tea Shoppe stamp set has the perfect stamp for this combo technique, too!

 - Use a bold image stamp (not great for line art)